tcotten-scrypted/autonomous-virtual-beings/code/fl/docs/design.md

 Training Guidelines

-Training this minimal Transformer requires careful handling of data and expectations:
+Training this Fluctlight Transformer requires careful handling of data and expectations:
 	•	Data Preparation: The training and validation data should consist of input-output pairs that the model will learn to map.
 In our sample, each line after decoding is structured as input_string<TAB>output_string.
 We use Base64 encoding in the sample files to ensure all characters are safe to handle (only printable ASCII).
 In a real training script, you would read each line, Base64-decode it to get the raw input and output, then tokenize those.
 Tokenization here is simple: each character (byte) is a token ID (0–255 range).
 For example, the letter “A” (ASCII 65) would be token 65, a space (ASCII 32) is token 32, etc. The tab delimiter is ASCII 9, which is included in the vocab.
 	•	Batching and Padding: Since sequences may have varying lengths, you can pad sequences in a batch to the same length.
 Ensure that the padding token (for instance, ASCII 0 or another unused token) is also masked out in the loss.
 The provided code uses an ignore mask for the input part and would also ignore any target positions set to -100.
 You should set padded token targets to -100 as well so they don’t contribute to loss.
 	•	Loss Computation: We train the model as a causal language model, predicting the next token.
 However, we only want to compute loss on the output portion of each sequence.
 The training loop handles this by masking: it ignores loss for predictions that correspond to the input or the tab delimiter.
 This way, the model isn’t trained to predict the input (which is given) or to predict the delimiter (we supply it).
 It only learns to predict the output characters given everything that comes before them in the sequence.
 	•	Expected Performance: With such a tiny model, you should not expect it to generalize beyond the training data for anything complex.
 Its capacity is enough to memorize a few hundred patterns.
 For instance, if you have ~400 training pairs (like in our sample), the model can typically overfit them — achieving very low training loss after enough epochs.
 Validation loss will start low if validation pairs overlap with training patterns or remain higher if they are somewhat different.
 As an estimate, the model might perfectly memorize ~500 short sequences after training for a few epochs (say 100-200 epochs, depending on learning rate and complexity of patterns).
 If you see training loss flattening near 0 but validation loss stagnating above 0, that’s a sign of overfitting (expected given small data and model).
 	•	Overfitting and Generalization: Because the model is so small, it actually overfits extremely fast.
 To see any generalization, you’d need to limit training time or provide many variations of a pattern so the model finds a rule.
 If the task is something like “shift each character by +1” (a simple cipher), the model could potentially learn the rule and apply it to unseen strings, but with 4-d embeddings it might still just memorize the mapping table.
 If you want to reduce overfitting, you could add some regularization: e.g., dropout (not included in this minimal code) or early stopping based on validation loss.
 	•	Training Strategy: A good strategy is to start with a relatively higher learning rate (e.g. 1e-3 as in the code) since the model is small and data is small.
 Monitor training loss — it should drop quickly.
 If it plateaus or oscillates, you can try lowering the learning rate.
 Because the model is simple, it’s also possible to use a very high learning rate (even 1e-2) for quick convergence, but watch for instability.
 In PyTorch Lightning, we log training and validation loss; you can enable the progress bar to see live metrics.
 Given the tiny scale, you might run, say, 1000 training iterations (a few epochs if batch size is small) and achieve near-zero training loss.
 There’s not much danger of underfitting here — the main risk is overfitting, which in this context is fine since we primarily want the model to learn the training pairs.
 	•	Data Size vs. Model Capacity: Rough guideline: ~2.9K parameters can perfectly memorize on the order of hundreds of short sequences.
 If you provided thousands of training pairs, the model might not have enough capacity to memorize them all well, leading to higher training loss floor.
 In such a case, either increase model size or reduce task complexity.
-For demonstrating the minimal Transformer, a few hundred training examples (like 400) is plenty.
+For demonstrating the Fluctlight Transformer, a few hundred training examples (like 400) is plenty.

 Code Structure and Usage

-The implementation is contained in a single class MinimalTransformer (a subclass of pl.LightningModule).
+The implementation is contained in a single class FluctlightTransformer (a subclass of pl.LightningModule).
 Here’s a breakdown of the structure:
 	•	__init__: Defines the embedding layer, the ModuleList of Transformer layers, and the final output projection.
 Each Transformer layer is a ModuleDict with its own weights for Wq, Wk, Wv, Wo (attention projections), feed-forward layers (ff_in and ff_out), and LayerNorms (ln1 and ln2).
 The model also stores a tab_token_id (ASCII code 9) for convenience in masking.
 	•	forward(x): Takes a batch of token sequences x (shape [batch, seq_len]) and returns the logits for each token in the sequence (shape [batch, seq_len, vocab_size]).
 Inside, it performs token embedding, then iterates through each Transformer layer:
 	•	Applies LayerNorm (depending on whether we use pre-norm or post-norm, our code actually does a LayerNorm on the input to attention and after adding residual – effectively doing post-norm twice which might be redundant; one could simplify, but we kept it explicit for clarity).